LlucPuigCodina/tests-of-correct-specification-of-conditional-densities/README.md

     hypothesis when it is true.

 -   `nSim`: number of simulations in the calculation of the critical values.
-Number up to three decimals.
+Integer

 -   `rmin`: lower quantile to be tested.
 Must be in \[0,1\] and &gt;
     than `rmax`.
+Number up to three decimals.

 -   `rmax`: upper quantile to be tested.
 Must be in \[0,1\] and &lt;
     than `rmin`.
 Number up to three decimals.